RTIInternational/metaxcan-pipeline/README.md

 This will run the job through a persistent EC2 instance that runs cromwell in server mode.

 1. Check the list of EC2 instances for an EC2 instance called 'cromwell-server'.
 If one doesn't exists, this option won't work.
-2. Get the public IP address of the 'cromwell-server' EC2 instance
+2. Get the public IP address of the 'cromwell-server' EC2 instance from the EC2 dashboard

         It should look like this: 54.175.125.189 (note: this isn't the actual IP)

-3. Open an SSH connection with cromwell server in one terminal.
+3. Open an SSH connection with cromwell server in one terminal on your local machine.
 Keep it open until you submit.

         ssh -L localhost:8000:localhost:8000 ec2-user@54.175.125.189

-4. In another terminal, use curl to submit the job to the server.
+4. In another terminal on your local machine, submit the job to the server.

         curl -X POST "http://localhost:8000/api/workflows/v1" -H "accept: application/json" \
             -F "workflowSource=@/Users/awaldrop/PycharmProjects/metaxcan-pipeline/workflow/s-mulTiXcan_wf.wdl" \